- Good personal hygiene helps stop you from getting sick and spreading germs.

 - cleaning your body every day

-- brushing your teeth twice a day
+- brushing and flossing your teeth twice a day

 - covering your mouth and nose with a tissue (or your sleeve) when sneezing or coughing